-Raagini Executive Director/Vice President, Virtualization and Cloud Computing Technology division, Bangalore
+Raagini Executive Director/Vice President, Virtualization and Cloud Computing Technology Division, Bengaluru

 Working at Goldman Sachs makes me part of a community that has its own unique culture—it’s something that has to be experienced.
 People here like putting in more effort because in return, they are recognized, nurtured and rewarded.

 In my teen years, I wanted to be a fashion designer, but I just couldn’t draw.
 As I grew up, the nerd in me grew too, and I started tinkering with how things work.
 I started to enjoy soldering my earrings back together or writing an algorithm to manage my shoe inventory.

-I received a Bachelor of Engineering in Computer Science from BMS College of Engineering, Bangalore.
+I received a Bachelor of Engineering in Computer Science from BMS College of Engineering, Bengaluru.
 The curriculum covered both coding and networking, and when I joined Goldman Sachs, I was able to choose which of these I was able to pursue.

 I chose to work in technology infrastructure, specifically in networks, because I found the area interesting and I wanted to apply in practice everything that I knew in theory.
 I chose to stay in India, because it’s an area where I can do nothing but grow.
-India, specifically Bangalore, is growing leaps and bounds.
+India, specifically Bengaluru, is growing leaps and bounds.

 Getting Started at Goldman Sachs